Plures Intelligens Modicum Machinatorem

-With at least 13,500 chemical manufacturing facilities, 135 refineries, and countless other offshore and manufacturing plants across the Unite states, it's no surprise that plant safety is a high priority as the equipment and facilities age under harsh environments.
-Over the years, BEAR engineers have had multiple cases and gained valuable first hand experience on how to evaluate these incidents.
+With countless offshore and manufacturing plants across the Unite states, it's no surprise that plant safety is a high priority as the equipment and facilities age under harsh environments.
+Over the years, BEAR engineers have had multiple cases and gained valuable first-hand experience on how to evaluate these incidents.
 Currently, BEAR is working on the 2020 Grinding Plant Explosion in Houston, Texas.
 As a result of the explosion, homes and businesses as far as half a mile away were damaged and resulted in three deaths.

-BEAR engineers are highly experienced in the hazard analysis of Chemical Plants, Refineries and Power Plants.
+BEAR engineers are highly experienced in the hazard analysis of Manufacturing Plants, Refineries and Power Plants.
 Other major projects we've successfully worked on:

 The BEAR engineering team has extensive experience in mechanical design and control systems, having assisted with the design of numerous chemical plants, fluidized catalytic cracking units, industrial lubricant plants, coking units and other processing plants.